GoDaddy: History

-In March 2018, Amazon Web Services (AWS) announced that GoDaddy was migrating the vast majority of its infrastructure to AWS as part of a multi-year transition.
+As of 2024, GoDaddy serves mostly small businesses and companies.

+In 2024, the company launched GoDaddy Airo, an AI-powered suite of tools designed to automate tasks such as logo creation, website content generation, and email marketing.
+In June 2024, GoDaddy was added to the S&P 500 index.

 Acquisitions and mergers

 Infrastructure

 In 2013, GoDaddy was reported as the largest ICANN-accredited registrar in the world, at the size of four times their closest competitor.
 They also have a 270000 sqft facility in Phoenix, Arizona.

 The website PeeringDB records that GoDaddy maintains two autonomous systems.
 They allow services to be accessed across the global internet.
-AS-26496, the main autonomous system, is reachable from six cities at from nine public & private peering facilities.
+AS-26496, the main autonomous system, is reachable from six cities at nine public & private peering facilities.